emmonmoses/Myportfolio-Webpage/README.md

 # PHP-My-Portfolio-Website
-This is a My Portfolio web-page created using php,bootstrap 3, css3 and Html.
+This is a My Portfolio web-page created using php,bootstrap 3, javascript, css3 and Html.
 It also includes the download functionality for retrieving my resume

 # This project was generated using the following: